csm-aut/csm/README.md

 ## Switch to the latest code

-Rename the current CSM Server folder to csm_old and the csm-master folder to csm.
+Rename the current CSM Server directory to csm_old and the csm-master to csm.

 ```shell
 $ cd /usr/local